mpotthoff/vscode-android-webview-debug/README.md

 Right now the extension only supports attaching to an already running Google Chrome or WebView instance.
 This can be configured in the `.vscode/launch.json` file in the root directory of your project.

+In case you want to use the old [Debugger for Chrome](https://github.com/Microsoft/vscode-chrome-debug) extension you can set `debug.javascript.usePreview` to `false`.

-> All configuration options of the `attach` configuration of the [Debugger for Chrome](https://github.com/Microsoft/vscode-chrome-debug#attach) extension are supported.
+> All configuration options of the `pwa-chrome: attach` configuration of the [vscode-js-debug](https://github.com/microsoft/vscode-js-debug/blob/main/OPTIONS.md#pwa-chrome-attach) extension are supported.

 You can optionally specify a port to use for the debugging connection or let the extension automatically choose an unsued one.